Society attitude towards Single Women

 - You can’t be a mother:

 To attack a more sensitive part single women are often reminded about their motherhood.
-Motherhood is seen as the sole purpose of a women’s life.
+Motherhood is seen as the sole purpose of a woman’s life.
 Firstly, women are really blessed that they can give birth to a new life.
 But a woman is complete even without being a mother.
 And, marrying someone for the sole purpose of motherhood is like treating a male body like a sperm bank.
 This is highly disrespectful for men as well.
-Single woman can go for motherhood like Sushmita Sen. Society may say that a single mother cannot provide complete parenting.
+A single woman can go for motherhood like Sushmita Sen. Society may say that a single mother cannot provide complete parenting.
 But I argue that single moms are better than fighting parents.
 Adopting a baby or going to sperm banks is a good plan.

 - Who will take care of you?

 Another lame logic used by the parents along with emotional overflow.
 They feel worried about who will take care of you when you will grow old.
-Family is surely important for support and companionship.
+A family is surely important for support and companionship.
 But no one can guarantee that your husband will be alive when you will suffer in your death bed.
 Your adopted child can take care of you and most importantly the nurses and doctors who are there to take health care can help you out.

 I really appreciate those women who have ignored all these questions of the society and decided to follow their own path.
 It takes a lot of courage not to conform to the norms.
 Marriage is beautiful only when it is considered to be required from both the parts and marriage should not become a necessity because everyone does it and it gives you the certificate to have a sexual life and give birth to a baby.
 These type of forced marriages, when someone does it reluctantly, is surely one of the causes behind marital discords.
 Society needs to change its perception regarding marriage.
 Scope for openness and freedom of taking decision regarding whom to marry, when to marry as well as whether to marry or not; will surely reduce the incidence of divorce, marital conflicts as well as domestic violence.